camgitblame/txt2sc/README.md

 ## Setup

-- Clone this repository and navigate to the project directory.
+- Clone the repository and navigate to the project directory.

 - Run `setup.sh` to set up your environment and required modules, install all dependencies and configure network proxies for cluster access.